sagemath/trac_to_gh/Issue 9579.md

 # Issue 9579: Raise an exception when arguments to add_constraint are not admissible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9579

 Original creator: ncohen